 - Bereaved Phase

-All patients that are not classified as unstable, deteriorating or terminal.
-The patient’s symptoms are managed appropriately and further interventions to maintain the symptoms and quality of life have been planned.
+All residents that are not classified as unstable, deteriorating or terminal.
+The resident’s symptoms are managed appropriately and further interventions to maintain the symptoms and quality of life have been planned.
 The family and carers situation is stable, with no new issues.
 A care plan details all the needs to be met.

-There is rapid development in the patients problems, which may require management change or emergency treatment.
+There is rapid development in the residents problems, which may require management change or emergency treatment.
 Family and carers experience a change in situation requiring intervention from care staff.

 Terminal Care Phase

 Death is likely to occur in a matter of days and no intervention is required or planned.
-The features of a patient in this phase may include:
+The features of a resident in this phase may include:

 - Bed bound